vue-final/vue-final-modal/docs/content/en/properties.md

 - Type: `Boolean`
 - Default: `false`

-The click event will not be blocked by overlay.
+The click event will not be blocked by overlay.<br />
+Set the root element of `vue-final-modal` style to `pointer-events: none;`.

 ## `attach`